erickarbe/gccastatamic/content/collections/pages/gift-shop-proposals.md

                   type: bold
                 -
                   type: italic
-              text: 'Deadline to be considered for the November 2025 – May 2026 consignment period is June 13th, 2025 at 11:59 PM.'
+              text: 'Deadline to be considered for the November 2025 – May 2026 consignment period is July 4th, 2025 at 11:59 PM.'
       button_text: 'Apply Here'
       button_link: 'https://forms.fillout.com/t/gSRLqcwModus'
       content_width: '50'